 We all love ‘I Remember’ exercises.
 Based on the poem by Joe Brainard, and popularised by the likes of Jack Collom, these pieces of writing simply start each line with the words ‘I remember’ then evoke some memory.
 Some lines selected from Joe:

-I remember mistletoe.
+I remember Halloween.